Chapter 6

 God is sovereign, and He is greater than the Devil.
 God protects

 those who belong to Him.
-So as God's child, Satan does not have
+So as God's child, Satan does not

-Satan to accomplish His purposes.
+uses Satan to accomplish His purposes.

-There are Christians who believe it is their job to rebuke the Devil all
+There are Christians who believe it is their job to rebuke the Devil

-the time.
+all the time.
 They see a demon behind every negative thing that

 happens to them, and they believe it is totally up to them to stand